-The Film Studies and Production degree at Queen’s balances critical thinking and filmmaking.
-Students will acquire advanced knowledge and skills in digital production, screenwriting, directing, cinematography and editing, as well as developing their understanding of film and moving image and broader film culture.
-Classes take place in the cinema of the Queen’s Film Theatre, while practice classes are taught in our dedicated Film Studio with full broadcast-quality LED lighting and green screen.
+The Film Studies and Production degree at Queen’s offers a unique blend of critical thinking and filmmaking.
+Students will acquire advanced knowledge and skills in digital production, screenwriting, directing, cinematography and editing, as well as developing their understanding of film and moving images and broader film culture.
+Classes take place in the cinema of the Queen’s Film Theatre and our dedicated Film Studio which features full broadcast-quality LED lighting and a green screen.
 Students benefit from our cutting-edge digital production facilities including offline and online editing suites and use high-definition cameras and lighting and grip kits for location work.
 Across the programme practice-based learning is framed by the study of film concepts, critical contexts, and current industrial practices.
 This approach encourages our students to become creative and critical practitioners with highly developed audio-visual literacy.
 All of these skills enhance the employability of our graduates within the media and creative industries sector.

 Film Studies And Production Degree Highlights

 Film Studies and Production degrees at Queen's were rated first in the UK (Guardian University League Tables for Film and Production 2017).

 Queen's University Belfast is committed to providing a range of international opportunities to its students during their degree programmes.
 Details of this provision are currently being finalised and will be available from the University website once confirmed.

 Accredited as Avid Authorised Learning Partner for Education, the School of Arts, English and Languages offers industry accredited certification in Media Composer and Pro Tools, both industry-leading software for film editing and sound postproduction.
 Preparatory work for these qualifications is embedded in the coursework of certain modules.
 Students will have the opportunity to attend an intensive short course and must pass the final exam to obtain the qualification.